☆ Feral ☆

 Caron’s nightlife shenanigans began when she set foot at The Bell, the pub in Kings Cross which was all the rage in the late ’80s.
 Spectrum, a weekly progressive night held at Heaven, proved to be one of the first clubs she patronised.
-Another fave of hers was Asylum at Heaven, which later morphed into the long-running Pyramid.
+Another fave of hers was Asylum, also held at Heaven, which later morphed into the long-running Pyramid.
 At that time, she also flirted with Taboo, without really becoming a hard-nose regular.
 She did that later with clubs like Daisy Chain, Kinky Gerlinky and even Nag Nag Nag.
 She admits having quite an esoteric taste in music and only finds places entertaining when they don’t play the same genre all night long.
 Naturally, she enjoys nothing more than meeting new people, hence her continued presence on the scene.
 The pretty night hawk, who’s hardly been seen without a drink in her hand (even when performing), stepped in and out of trends simply because she chose to be individualistic and was never fond of belonging to one particular crew.
 “That wouldn’t have felt inclusive enough.
 I like inclusivity,” she insists, “and I made sure I kept reinventing myself in order to remain current without having to change my personality.”
 She was never a Blitz kid or a new romantic, however when one hangs out with Leigh Bowery, Rachel Auburn and Dean Bright, the vibe can only rub off on you.
 She wore a lot of Bodymap, Westwood, customised vintage and tribal outfits, not to forget the trademark girlie kiss curls and big platforms, before opting for the perennial masks that she still sports to this day.